 The SPI Flash is connected to 4 pins that are not brought out on the GPIO pads.
 This way you don't have to worry about the SPI flash colliding with other devices on the main SPI connection.
 Under Arduino, the FLASH SCK pin is #38, MISO is #36, MOSI is #37, and CS is #39.
-If you use Metro M0 Express as your board type, you'll be able to access the Flash SPI port under SPI1 - this is a fully new hardware SPI device separate from the GPIO pins on the outside edge of the Feather.
+In Arduino, you'll be able to access the Flash SPI port under SPI1 - this is a fully new hardware SPI device separate from the GPIO pins on the outside edge of the Feather.
 In CircuitPython, the SPI flash is used natively by the interpretter and is read-only to user code, instead the Flash just shows up as the writeable disk drive!

-Other Pins!
+Other Pins

-- RST this is the Reset pin, tie to ground to manually reset the ATSAMD21, as well as launch the bootloader manually - ARef the analog reference pin.
+- RST this is the Reset pin, tie to ground to manually reset the microcontroller, as well as launch the bootloader manually - ARef the analog reference pin.
 Normally the reference voltage is the same as the chip logic voltage (3.3V) but if you need an alternative analog reference, connect it to this pin and select the external AREF in your firmware.
-Can't go higher than 3.3V! - IORef the digital reference voltage pin.
-This reference voltage is the same as the chip logic voltage (3.3V) and cannot be changed.
+Can't go higher than 3.3V!